kim-chair/ai-visual-zine-editor/README.md

 High-level flow:

 1. The user submits a public YouTube URL.
-2. The Streamlit app fetches metadata and analyzes the source with Gemini.
+2. The Streamlit app reads source metadata and sends the public video source to Gemini for editorial analysis.
-3. `yt-dlp` downloads the video locally and OpenCV scores candidate frames.
+3. `yt-dlp` downloads the video locally and OpenCV extracts and scores candidate frames.
-4. The model selects the editorial frame set.
+4. Gemini selects the editorial frame set.
 5. The conversation layer refines the critical angle and can ingest uploaded reference images, which are normalized and carried forward as reusable editorial assets.
 6. The publishing layer generates issue text, captions, and layout content.
 7. Optional media generation produces a decorative backdrop and soundtrack.